tybottorff/bottorffdocs/notes/literature_notes.md

 # Induction of T cell exhaustion by JAK1/3 inhibition in the treatment of alopecia areata
  - alopecia areata is an autoimmune disease caused by T cell-mediated destruction of the hair follicle
  - JAK1/3 inhibitors disrupt γc cytokine signaling (important for T cell development, activation, homeostasis), selectively induces T cell exhaustion to help treat this autoimmune disease
+# Inhibition of IL-25/IL-17RA improves immune-related adverse events of checkpoint inhibitors and reveals antitumor activity
+ - mouse model
+ - prednisolone, anti IL-6, anti-TNFalpha, anti-IL-25 (IL-17E), and anti-IL-17RA all reduce irAEs in mice but only anti-IL25/17-RA also exert antitumor activity (and others actually add to tumor burden)
+ - **mechanism: IL-25/IL-17RA blockade reduces organ-infiltrating lymphocyte numbers to reduce irAEs**
 # Innate lymphoid cells (ILCs): cytokine hubs regulating immunity and tissue homeostasis
  - ILCs enriched at mucosal barriers, activated by stress signals and epithelial/myeloid-derived cytokines, respond by secreting effector cytokines to maintain survival and mucosal integrity
  - ILCs do not possess rearranged antigen-specific cell receptors (TCR/BCR) but they mirror T helper cell diversity regarding cytokine secretion and transcription factors regulating differentiation